benjamin-o-ansah/wireframing/README.md

 - The final layout matches the intended design.
 - Visual elements and interactions are consistent.
 - Stakeholders can review the design as it would appear in production.

+# Popular Wireframing Tools

+Wireframing tools help designers **create, collaborate, and refine** their design structures efficiently.
+They provide the foundation for developing intuitive interfaces and smooth user experiences.
+Below are some of the most **popular and widely used tools** in the design industry.

+---

+## Figma (Recommended)

+**Figma** is one of the most powerful and collaborative tools for **wireframing**, **prototyping**, and **interface design**.

+### Key Features

+- **Real-time collaboration:** Multiple designers can work together simultaneously.
+- **Cloud-based access:** Projects are saved online and can be accessed from anywhere.
+- **Interactive prototyping:** Easily transform wireframes into clickable prototypes.
+- **Component-based design:** Reuse elements for consistent layouts across screens.
+- **Developer handoff:** Provides accurate CSS, spacing, and asset exports for developers.

+### Why It’s Useful for Wireframing

+Figma allows designers to move seamlessly from **low-fidelity** to **high-fidelity** designs within the same workspace.
+Its **intuitive interface**, **team collaboration capabilities**, and **rapid prototyping features** make it ideal for creating wireframes that evolve into production-ready designs.

+*Recommended for teams seeking real-time collaboration and an all-in-one design platform.*